Noro-02/Zardan-Gems/README.md

 # Zardan Gems

-This repository contains PDF screenshots of **Zardan Gems**, an online gems store website I developed as part of a client project assigned by my manager.
+This repository contains screenshots of **Zardan Gems**, an online gems store website I developed as part of a client project assigned by my manager.

 ##  Project Overview